pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     cassandra_datastore.setup_tables()

-With the database setup, the ``CassandraActiveRecordStrategy`` can be constructed, and used to store events using Apache Cassandra.
+With the database setup, the ``CassandraRecordStrategy`` can be constructed, and used to store events using Apache Cassandra.

 .. code:: python

-    from eventsourcing.infrastructure.cassandra.strategy import CassandraActiveRecordStrategy
+    from eventsourcing.infrastructure.cassandra.strategy import CassandraRecordStrategy

-    cassandra_active_record_strategy = CassandraActiveRecordStrategy(
+    cassandra_active_record_strategy = CassandraRecordStrategy(
         active_record_class=StoredEventRecord,
         sequenced_item_class=StoredEvent,
     )